xavierlepretre/liquidity/docs/sphinx/src/usage/index.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The preferred way to proceed is to do this operation in three separate phase, the second one being the offline signature.
+The preferred way to proceed is to do this operation in three separate phases, the second one being the offline signature.

 First we need to produce (forge) an unsigned serialized deployment operation::